-Where Do Different Cuts of Beef Come From?
+Where Do Different Recommended Beef Cuts Come From?

 Different cuts of beef first come from “primal cuts,” which is another name for the main pieces of meat taken from the animal when the butchering process starts.
 Next, those pieces are broken into sub-primal and then retail cuts of beef, which is likely what you’re most familiar with while shopping for beef.

 Ultimately, certain parts of the cow are more tender, while other parts have more muscle and are tougher.
-Knowing where retail cuts are taken from in relation to the animal’s anatomy helps you make the best decision for your cooking purposes while shopping.
+Knowing where the recommended retail beef cuts are taken from in relation to the animal’s anatomy helps you make the best decision for your cooking purposes while shopping.

 As you start with a visit to the butcher shop, remember that you can apply your knowledge on how to read food labels to buying beef as well.
 (If not we’ve created this handy guide on understanding meat labels.)
 The best part of buying meat at your local butcher is that you can talk directly with them to find out if the animal was grass-fed and whether it was raised with growth hormones or not.
 This is an important first step to assess the quality of the product before you buy it.